-9 What rights do petitioners have?
+What rights do petitioners have?

 The original petitioner has the right to go to the hearing on the merits and make a statement.
-If the original petitioner lives with you; is your spouse, parent, sibling, child, or grandparent; or is someone who has authority to act as your parent, the court may give them ongoing rights to receive notice.
+If the original petitioner lives with you; is your spouse, parent, sibling, child, or grandparent; or is someone who has authority to act as your parent, the court will continue to give them notice about the case, unless it decides that notice would be harmful to you.
 In addition, if you agree, the court may allow that person to participate in your CARE Act process.